adetokunbo/challengehub.app/_posts/en/2019-08-10-two-key-elements-for-effective-cbal.md

 After all, why make an effort to teach students well when their main focus is to tick all the boxes?
 This impacts teaching quality, leading to a cycle of lower motivation by both students and teachers.

-Challenge based active learning is designed to break out of this cycle, and ChallengeHub provides the platform to make this happen.
-To implement this successfully however, when designing a challenge based active learning course, the following key points should always be kept in mind:
+Challenge-based active learning is designed to break out of this cycle, and ChallengeHub provides the platform to make this happen.
+To implement this successfully however, when designing a challenge-based active learning course, the following key points should always be kept in mind:

 1. Does the course promote internal (student-driven) motivation rather than external (teacher-driven) motivation?
 2. Is student learning efficient?
 Can students optimise their time?